silverstripe/cwp-starter-theme/docs/changing-forms.md

 This is a great tool, to use when you're making changes to all fields; an want to see what they all look like together.
 Form fields are just another set of templates.
 Dive into `new-theme/templates/forms`, and modify them to suit your site.

 We've followed Bootstrap 3's recommended markup, and added a sprinkling of accessibility improvements.
 We're confident these forms templates will work well for you, and that able and disabled people alike will appreciate their presentation and utility.

+> We've provided good defaults for most of the form fields SilverStripe supports.
+There are a few that could do with a more personal touch, like the Tree Dropdown field.
+It's one of a few fields that's not often used on the front-end of a site, and its presentation can vary so much that we've chosen to apply minimal styling.